alonzi/ai-tools-test/README.md

-# Tech Stack Notes: AI Tools Landscape (Brown Bag 2026)
+# Tech Stack Notes: AI Tools Landscape

-This repository contains working notes and source artifacts for a graduate-level brown bag talk on the AI coding tools landscape.
+This repository contains working notes for a orientation level brown bag talk on the AI coding tools.

-It is organized for quick reuse: a polished one-pager, the original transcript source, and the seed prompt used to generate material.
+## Cursor, and codex, and claude code ... oh my!

+Are you finding it hard to keep up with all the developments in AI coding?
+It seems like every month there is a new tool.
+Well, this Thursday (4/2) is your chance to eat some lunch and catch up on the latest developments.
+(Yes it will obsolete before you graduate, but practicing keeping up is going to be a key skill going forward 🙂).

 ## What is in this repo